Expensify/k2-extension/README.md

 # Publishing
 **Note:** Publishing KSv2 requires ring3 access.
 If you are not in ring 3 or below, tag your issue with the `ring3` label to assign a deployer.

-To publish a new version of this extension, you should follow these steps:
+To publish a new version of this extension, **wait for the version number to be bumped automatically**, then pull `main` and follow these

-1. Make sure the version number was bumped in `assets/manifest.json` (use major.minor.patch version scheme)
-1. Make sure the version number in `package.json` matches
-1. Make sure a new change log entry was added in `CHANGELOG.md`
+steps:

+## Chrome
 1. Run `npm run build` to output the minified code in the `/dist` directory
 1. Run `npm run package` which will generate a `dist.zip` file

-## Chrome
 1. Go to the [Chrome Web Store Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard)
 1. Sign in with the account `apps@expensify.com`.
 The password/2FA is in the [ring3 vault in Password1](https://expensify.1password.com/vaults/all/allitems/qgxjpcxrhffbpazolqqoxrhxqm).
 1. Click on the **K2 for Github** app.